gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 A `DynamicInst` object contains information specific to a particular instance of an instruction.
 It is constructed from information in the `StaticInst` object.
+The `DynamicInst` is specific to the CPU model, since it understands register renaming, etc.

 It contains information on: